lvh/lvh.github.io/posts/clojure-and-native-image-on-jdk-11-flavored-graalvm-1930+.md

 With Graal 19.3.0, the error appears to have simply disappeared.
-I don't know which Graal change precipitated this, but I'll happily take being able to use the current release of Clojure.
+I don't know which Graal change precipitated this, but I'll happily take being able to use the current release of Clojure without hacks.
+(FWIW: this doesn't appear to be the case for everyone, so likely some combination of events just made it harder to trigger the problem.)

 [locking-macro]: https://clojure.atlassian.net/browse/CLJ-1472